paulhibbitts/test-docsify-this/README.md

 ##### Displaying Markdown Content During a Presentation

 When presenting content to an audience, you can optimize display for better readability by adjusting font size, font family, content maximum width, and optionally enabling dark theme mode.
+For more interactive presentations, you can also include the Docsify Sidebar.
 For example, to display a specific section using a larger sans-serif font with white text on a dark background:
 https://preview.docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this/main&font-family=Open%20Sans,sans-serif&font-size=56px&header-weight=600&dark-mode=on#/?id=docsify-this-core-design-principles

 Once viewing the presented page, you can refine the left/right margins and spacing above any navigated to header by further adjusting content maximum width (`max-width`, default unit is % and the suggested initial value is 80):